roadwarriorslive/Pipulate/README.rst

 other Google Service permissions while it has the chance, in case you plan on using this to track YouTube view-counts and such.

-In case you're wondering why I recommend (conventionally) importing pipulate as gs, it's because Pipulate is actually Goodsheet (my parallel project that became the new Pipulate) and I like the way gs.pipulate() looks.
-The old Goodsheet is now fully wrapped into Pipulate.
+In case you're wondering why I recommend the convention of importing pipulate as gs, it's because my other project GoodSheet got fully wrapped in here, and I like reminding everyone Pipualte is GoodSheet.
+I also got very fond of how gs.pipulate() looks, and I think you will too in how it avoids the verbosity of pipulate.pipulate() or abbreviation-confusion of pi.pipulate() vs. pip.pipulate(), etc.

 ****************************************
 Of Pandas & Dependencies